apostrophecms/docs/docs/README.md

 ## Getting Started

 Clone the Apostrophe 3 Boilerplate project give your project a name of its own.
 Legal characters consist of letters, digits and dashes.
-We're assuming **myproject** here.
+We're assuming **myproject** as a name here.
 Be sure to give the admin a user and password when prompted.

 ```bash
 git clone https://github.com/apostrophecms/a3-boilerplate myproject